SamSike/OpenDrop_OP/DEV_GUIDE.md

 ## 1. Introduction

-Welcome to the **OpenDrop-ML Developer Guide**!
+Welcome to the **opendrop_ml Developer Guide**!

-**OpenDrop-ML** is an open-source, cross-platform software for analyzing liquid droplets in surface science using contact angle and pendant drop (interfacial tension) methods.
+**opendrop_ml** is an open-source, cross-platform software for analyzing liquid droplets in surface science using contact angle and pendant drop (interfacial tension) methods.
 It integrates classical computer vision techniques with machine learning (ML)-based analysis (Conan-ML), offering both flexibility and automation for scientific users.

 ### What You'll Learn